8 Best Homeowners Insurance Companies in Connecticut 2023

 Allstate’s rates are competitive, with an average price of $925 per year for a $200k dwelling.

 But what makes the company stand out is that its discounts are more plentiful than most similar insurers and that it favors first-time homebuyers.
+Here are a few ways in which to save to bring your premium down.

-Save up to 10% on your bill if you sign up for Allstate at least 7 days before your current insurance expires.
+Save up to 10% on your bill if you sign up for Allstate at least seven days before your current insurance expires.
+You can get a generous discount of up to 25% if you bundle your home and auto insurance.
+Retiree home insurance discount for those over 55 years old.

 Allstate also offers many educational resources about home insurance topics or the process of buying insurance on their website and their app that targets first-home buyers.

-What Makes Allstate Special?
+What Makes Allstate Stand Out?

-Add-ons or riders are unique and are not typical of other home insurance companies in Connecticut.
+- Add-ons or riders are unique and are not typical of other home insurance companies in Connecticut.

-Easy to use website and access to digital tools for filing claims.
+- Easy to use website and access to digital tools for filing claims.

-Guest medical coverage is also known as no-fault coverage.
+- Guest medical coverage is also known as no-fault coverage.

-Prospective customers can easily get a free quote online.
+- Prospective customers can easily get a free quote online.

 Read a full Allstate homeowners insurance review.